space-ros/demos/canadarm2/README.md

 To start the demo, there are few dependencies that need to be installed.
 The following steps will guide you through the installation process.

+1. You will need Nvidia's Isaac Sim installed on your system.
+If not, you can follow the instructions [here](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/install_workstation.html).
-1. You will need docker installed on your system.
+2. You will need docker installed on your system.
 If not, you can follow the instructions [here](https://docs.docker.com/get-docker/).

 ### How to run the demo